-Any good expository speech involves listeners, by allowing them to visualize the topic.
+Any good expository speech involves listeners by allowing them to visualize the topic.
 Another goal of your presentation is to offer audience members precise and specific details in a clear, logical order.
 To achieve both goals, it's a good idea to give the audience a clear idea about your topic.
 Offer details that not only enlighten them, but also motivate and interest them.

 Choosing the perfect topic to meet the requirements of your next class assignment also means thinking about the categories into which the required speech may fall.

 With any of these categories, you must decide how to organize the details of your speech.
-For some of the categories, a chronological order might work best.
+For some of the varieties, a chronological order might work best.
 For others, you may need to work through the details in emotional order.
 Still, with other expository speech topics, choosing to show the details in terms of a spatial order might be your perfect option.

 There are probably thousands of things around which you could create an expository speech, purely based on your experiences.
 You might even find some good topics within OTHER courses you are taking!